scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 Notifications in the project come in 2 forms:

 1) [EventEmitter](https://nodejs.org/api/events.html#events_events)
-    - are used inside [Worker](https://github.com/enigmampc/enigma-p2p/tree/mexico_branch/src/worker) often.
-This is how the components communicate with the [NodeController](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L124)
+    - Are used inside [Worker](https://github.com/enigmampc/enigma-p2p/tree/mexico_branch/src/worker) often.
+This is how the components communicate with the [NodeController](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L124).
-    - for example the [ConnectionManager](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/ConnectionManager.js#L299) will notify on a finished handshake and let the `NodeController` decide [what to do with it](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L72).

 2) Channels and communicators

     -Explained later in the `Main Controller` section, used for `request/response` type of communication unlike `EventEmitter` where it is stateless.